Geargoblin/CSDS395_2025Spring_PollPal/api-documentation/README.md

    - Users can like, dislike, or reset their opinion on places
    - Liked places are returned with complete details in the `/api/auth/me` endpoint
    - Place data includes details such as Address, Name, Rating, Price, etc.

+5. **User Updates**:
+   - Use the unified `/api/user/update` endpoint to update any user attributes
+   - Only send the fields you want to change in your request